 We will cover the accommodation costs for Thursday night (shared twin room, same gender) of up to ten students who register for the event.

 In addition, we have arranged a greatly reduced rate for all students who wish to attend – £10 conference fee (reduced from £120) for the full programme.
 The cost of this is being funded from the RGPAS Educational Fund.
 Income for this fund includes the proceeds of the donations made for advertising on RuralGP.com.

 You must be an undergraduate medical student at a Scottish university (intercalated, international and mature students welcome to apply).
 We are keen to hear from any students who have an interest in general or rural practice.

 How do I apply?

-Simples… complete the form below – closing date Wednesday 14th October 2015.
-We’ll get back to you a few days after the closing date, either to confirm you’ve been successful with a scholarship, or to offer you a discounted rate to attend the conference.
+Just complete the form below – closing date Friday 7th October 2016.
+We’ll get back to you a few days after the closing date, either to confirm your success, or to outline other options for accommodation.

 Present your vision

 We will be featuring a special session on the Friday afternoon of the conference, aimed to bring together students’ and trainees’ “2020” visions of rural practice.
-For this, you will be expected to present a short powerpoint presentation – of 20 slides each advancing after 20 seconds.
+From those students who have received a scholarship, we will select several to present a short powerpoint presentation – of 20 slides each advancing after 20 seconds.
 This format is often called ‘Pecha Kucha’ and there is a wealth of advice and tips on the internet about how to make a good Pecha Kucha presentation.